 Best Phlebotomy Schools in Louisiana

 If you want to work in healthcare but avoid years of schooling, phlebotomy is a solid choice.
 In Louisiana, phlebotomy technicians are needed in hospitals, labs, and clinics.
-Training is short, and you can get certified in less than a year.
+Training is short, and you can get certified in about a year.

 Here’s what you need to know to start.